Redbacks4613/UltimateAscent2013/README.md

-RobotCode2013
+Ultimate Ascent 2013
 =============

-The code used during the 2013 DDU competition.
+The Red Crusade's code used during the 2013 DDU competition.